 With crime on top of almost every citizen’s mind, the city doesn’t have the luxury of hiring a chief who needs a couple of months to familiarize himself or herself with the neighborhood rivalries, gangs and drug culture behind much of the violence.
 While yesterday (July 19) was a rare murder-free day, other crimes still took place.

 It’s no secret that Cantrell handpicked Woodfork and that Woodfork has closely followed her boss’s lead.

-The NOPD’s Traffic Division will conduct an upcoming sobriety checkpoint tonight at a location within Orleans Parish.
-The checkpoint will be in effect beginning at 9 p.m. on Thursday, April 4, and concluding at 5 a.m. on Friday, April 5.
-Motorists who encounter this checkpoint will experience minimal delays and should have the proper documentation available if requested — this includes proof of insurance, driver’s license and vehicle registration.
+The NOPD’s Traffic Division will conduct an upcoming sobriety checkpoint at an undisclosed location overnight on Thursday (June 15).
+The checkpoint will operate between the hours of 9 p.m. on Thursday through 5 a.m. on Friday (June 16).
+Motorists will experience minimal delays and should have the proper documentation available if requested, including proof of insurance and driver’s license.

 The International Association of Chiefs of Police has been conducting meetings across New Orleans this week to receive public comment on what citizens want to see in their next police Chief.
 NOLA Messenger queried more than a dozen residents to get their ideas of what attributes and policy directives are most important.
 The responses were wide-ranging and touched on many areas.

 “We need a Police Chief who is committed and laser focused on New Orleans with a clear vision of what is needed.
 He or she also must to be able to express that vision and get the job done,” said Irma Muse Dixon, former chair of the Louisiana Public Service Commission.

 “Citizens have a strong desire for a police chief who represents change.
 A leader who is forward thinking and open minded when it comes to evolving within the current state of policing in society.